ICS3U-Gallo/cpt-aaron-r-alex-n/README.md

 When exploring, by typing in "x" instead of directional keys, you can quit the game.
 Dying will also end the game.

+Aaron's father helped us with some main routines for the game, the data structure of the room, and organizing code.
+He also taught us how to work with objects and classes.